gravitee-io-labs/Gravitee-AI-Agent-Workshop/README.md

 # Gravitee AI Workshop

-A hands-on workshop to explore **Gravitee Agent Mesh Features** with AI Agents, LLMs, and secure API management using visual inspectors and development tools.
+A hands-on workshop to explore **Gravitee AI Agent Mesh Features** with AI Agents, LLMs, and secure API management using visual inspectors and development tools.

 ## 🎯 What You'll Learn